Link to USGS home page

 SILVA, Steve (650-329-4538, srsilva@usgs.gov)

 Steve divides his time between methods development research, and several research projects related to nutrient sources.
-Steve developed a new method for concentrating nitrate on anion exchange resins in the field, and analyzing this for 15N and 18O, which was the central focus of our WEBB and NAWQA collaborations for ~ 7 years.
 Most of his current methods development research has been on devising new ways to expand project analytical capabilities.
 He is currently focused on tracing nitrate and POM sources in big river systems using a multi-isotope approach.

 YOUNG, Megan (650-329-4544, mbyoung@usgs.gov)

-Megan is an isotope biogeochemist post-doc.
+Manager of the Tritium Lab.
+Megan is an isotope biogeochemist.
 She received her Ph.D. from the Department of Geological & Environmental Sciences at Stanford University, working in Dr. Adina Paytan’s Chemical Oceanography lab.
 She is currently working on several different projects using multiple stable isotopes to trace interactions between groundwater, surface water, and anthropogenic nutrient inputs.
 Her primary research project is the isotope component of a large CALFED study in the San Joaquin River area tracing nutrient and organic matter sources through the river system and linking these to low dissolved oxygen conditions in the Stockton Deep Water Shipping Channel.
 Megan is also working on using oxygen isotopes of dissolved phosphate to identify different phosphate sources in aquatic ecosystems.

 Past team members: